hautranuit/SupplyChainUsingBlockchain-FL/SupplyChain_dapp/scripts/lifecycle_demo/DEMO_TUTORIAL.md

 ## 4. Tips for Recording a Demo

-*   **Screen Setup**: Arrange your screen to show multiple terminal windows: one for running the Hardhat scripts, one for the Hardhat node output (if run separately), and one for the `backendListener.js` output.
+*   **Screen Setup**: Arrange your screen to show multiple terminal windows:
+    - One for running the Hardhat scripts
+    - One for the Hardhat node output (if run separately)
+    - One for the `backendListener.js` output
+    - One for monitoring the `qr_codes` directory (optional)
 *   **Clear Explanations**: Verbally explain what each script is doing and what the expected outcomes are before running it.
-*   **Highlight Key Outputs**: Point out important console logs, such as deployed contract addresses, Token IDs, Batch IDs, Dispute IDs, IPFS CIDs (simulated), and event logs from the backend listener.
+*   **Highlight Key Outputs**: Point out important console logs, such as:
+    - Deployed contract addresses
+    - Token IDs
+    - Batch IDs
+    - Dispute IDs
+    - IPFS CIDs (simulated)
+    - Validation messages for transporter addresses and timestamps
+    - QR code cleanup notifications
+    - IPFS gateway retry attempts
+    - Event logs from the backend listener
-*   **Show `demo_context.json`**: Briefly show how `demo_context.json` is created and updated by the scripts to pass state information.
+*   **Show `demo_context.json`**: Briefly show how `demo_context.json` is created and updated by the scripts to pass state information, including new fields like `lastUpdateTimestamp`.
 *   **Pace Yourself**: Run scripts one by one, allowing time for the audience (lecturer) to absorb the information and observe the outputs.
 *   **Network Choice**: Using the local Hardhat network (`--network localhost`) is generally faster and more reliable for demos.
 If using a testnet like Amoy, ensure your accounts are funded and be prepared for longer transaction times.
+*   **Validation Points**: Highlight the new validation features:
+    - Transporter address validation
+    - Timestamp chronological validation
+    - Initial CID format validation
+    - QR code cleanup process
+    - IPFS gateway retry mechanism

+## 5. Troubleshooting Common Issues

+*   **QR Code Cleanup Issues**:
+    - If you see warnings about failed QR code cleanup, check the permissions of the `qr_codes` directory
+    - Ensure the directory exists and is writable
+    - The script will create the directory if it doesn't exist, but will warn if it can't

+*   **IPFS Gateway Issues**:
+    - If you see multiple retry attempts, check your network connection
+    - The script will automatically retry up to 3 times with exponential backoff
+    - If all retries fail, the script will exit with an error

+*   **Timestamp Validation Issues**:
+    - If you see timestamp validation errors, ensure your system clock is accurate
+    - The script requires timestamps to be in chronological order
+    - Each new update must have a timestamp greater than the previous one

+*   **Transporter Address Issues**:
+    - If you see transporter address validation errors, check the address format
+    - Addresses must be valid Ethereum addresses
+    - The script will validate addresses before initiating transport

 This comprehensive flow should provide a clear demonstration of your project's on-chain and off-chain capabilities (excluding Federated Learning).